sjproctor/learn-academy-assessments/Week-6-Assessment/interview-questions.md

   5. Consider the Rails routes below.
 Describe the responsibility of each route.

-/users        method="GET"    get all users - index
+  method="GET"    /users - index, gets all the users

-/users/1      method="GET"    get one user - show
+  method="GET"    /users/1 - show, gets one user by id

+  method="GET"    /users/new - new, shows a form for create

-/users/new    method="GET"    show a user a form - new
+  method="GET"    /users/edit/1 - shows a form for edit

-/users/       method="POST"   create a new user - create
+  method="POST"   /users/ - create, adds a new user

-/users/1      method="PUT"    edit an existing user - update
+  method="PUT"    /users/1 - edits an existing user

-/users/1      method="DELETE" delete a user - destroy
+  method="DELETE" /users/1 - destroy, deletes a user